Site Map

 There is a false assumption that digital photography is cheaper because you don't have to pay for film and developing when in truth PROFESSIONAL digital photography is 25% more expensive than film because of the additional cost of the professional digital equipment (film cameras never cost so much or had to be replaced so often) along with the additional costs of the computer support equipment and software required and the additional costs involved in the digital developing.
 It amazes me the numbers of people who go into business without logically looking at the costs, expenses and potential income from the business, but then again the majority of photographers are artists, not accountants!

 Many aspiring photographers, with all the right intentions and little of the education, start a photography business and then have to close it to get a regular paying job so they can pay their bills.
 Some talented business owners discover that they can make more money in less time doing something other than photography.
 There are a lot of 'educators' in the field of photography who make their living by selling books, seminars, products, etc. these are the people who are training new photographers.
-The sad part is too many of them don't make their money in everyday photography but in selling seminars & DVD's, some have never made a profit doing the type of photography they are teaching about!
+The sad part is too many of them don't make their money in everyday photography but in selling seminars & DVD's, some have never made a profit doing the type of photography they are teaching about.

+Their are tons of starving artists in the photograpy world.
 The real problem is most aspiring photographers don't do their homework and don't look at the realities of the business costs and income potential.
 If you need to make say $30,000/yr. to support your family you would need to gross $150,000 per year (based on national averages) to be able to pay for all the expenses, equipment & supplies, taxes, insurance, overhead, etc. (sure, some years the percentages will be higher and some lower depending on your current overhead, expenses and taxes.
 Over the long haul you will find these numbers, as an average, to be very accurate) If you decided to do wedding photography and started at the low end of the market charging say $1,000 per wedding you would have to shoot 150 weddings over the next 52 weeks (nearly 3 per weekend)-- talk about burnout!
 You wouldn't have much time to spend on each of your clients or their images (or your family life).
 OK so instead you decide to shoot portraits so you charge $50 for the photo session and plan on selling an average of $250 worth of products to each client, you would only need 500 customers each year or 10 customers a week Then there are the 'digital' photographers who think shooting a session for $50 and giving the customer the CD is easier money.
 They would only need 3,000 customers each year or 60 clients a week.
 So if you spent 5-minutes preparing, 15-minutes photographing, 10-minutes burning the CD, 5-minutes collecting the money and 2.5 minutes on the phone and 2.5 minutes personal time per client you could work 9am-5pm daily to make ends meet but only assuming you had a steady flow of 12 customers a day.

-Although you mainly only hear about the top 2% of all photographers in the media, reality is: the average photographer works 60 hours a week and makes $24,000 a year (a little more than minimum wage). (see the government photography income figures here) The die-hard successful ones that survive for years have a strong passion for the business, make less than most other professionals, charge more than the majority of photographers, have unique skills and are smart business people OR have a good retirement income and spouse that supports them!
+Although you mainly only hear about the top 2% of all photographers in the media, reality is: the average photographer works 60 hours a week and makes $24,000 a year (a little more than minimum wage). (see the government photography income figures here) The die-hard successful ones that survive for years have a strong passion for the business, make less than most other professionals, charge more than the majority of photographers, have unique skills and are smart business people OR have a good retirement income and a spouse that supports them!
 (I'm only the messenger ...don't cry 'sour grapes' and refuse to learn, my business is doing fine and I don't get any benefit by sharing these realities with you except in the hopes of helping you prepare better for the future with less hard-knocks, don't curse me for being honest.)

 New photographers usually start their own business for all the wrong reasons.
 Often they have a 'love of photography' or enjoy 'taking pictures' so they have a desire to become an independent business person/ photographer.
 Problem is 'picture taking' is only 20% of the job!
 Others think photography is an easy and inexpensive way to make extra money.
 Most really don't understand the true costs.
 To open a professional studio it initially takes $80,000-$100,000 before the first dollar is ever earned.
 I've known husbands who encourage their wife's to 'follow their dream' and make some extra money by doing photography on the side.
 After a year or so of being 'real busy' they discover (usually at tax time) that the business that they thought was making money is actually costing them.
 Isn't it fun to work all year just to pay Uncle Sam?
 The wife then has to get a 'real job' for the next 3-years to pay off their photography business debt.
 Some just leave their problems behind by skipping town and disappearing.